-When designing a new system, permaculture looks to natural ecosystems for inspiration.
-Since in our cool climate, a piece of ground left alone will eventually evolve to forest, it is wise to try and grow our food in the same way.
-An edible forest consists of several layers: fruittrees are usually underplanted with soft fruit bushes, herbs and perennial vegetables.
+When designing a new system, be it a garden or a whole community, permaculture looks to natural ecosystems for inspiration.
+Since in our cool climate, a piece of ground left alone will eventually evolve into a forest, it is wise to try and grow our food in the same way.
+An edible forest consists of several layers: fruit trees are usually underplanted with soft fruit bushes, herbs and perennial vegetables.

-Against all walls and fences we planted fruiting climbers and cane fruit.
+Against all walls and fences we planted fruiting climbers and cane fruit: raspberries red &black, kiwis, hybrid berries.
 In the spring we pick lots of leaves and edible flowers for salads, in summer and autumn there’s plenty of fruit to pick.
 And every day we use herbs for tea and cooking from the garden.

 If you’d like to read more about our gardens here are a few posts: